-Watch our helpful video explaining how to use OneNote and its benefits:
+Watch our helpful video explaining how to use OneNote, what OneNote is and the benefits:

 As Office 365 is cloud-based, you can share a OneNote file with other people to enable a real-time, collaborative workbook.
 Notebooks can be shared for viewing or editing, and as OneNote automatically saves as you work, multiple users can collaborate at the same time.

 It’s not unusual for accidents to happen when there are multiple users editing the same file.
 OneNote has this covered.
 Through its ‘history’ tab, you can view past revisions to track changes and restore file versions.

 There’s also sometimes a slight difference between collaboration across different types of OneNote.
 Learn what version of OneNote you’re on, and which you should be using.

 Like any program that stores information, notebook software needs to have security measures in place to ensure that only those who should have access do so.
 OneNote has the functionality to password-protect individual sections, securing information through the 3DES encryption standard.

 In addition to this, if OneNote remains inactive for a specified period of time, it automatically locks your password-protected sections to ensure they’re kept private.

 3. You can use OneNote to record ideas and information on the go

 OneNote is designed for use on any device, and it’s available on all major operating systems including iOS and Android.
 By synchronising OneNote notebooks across multiple devices, users can access all their notes, as well as create new notes, regardless of whether they are in the office or out and about.